 So what do you do when you find that you can't connect?
 Well, the first step is probably Microsoft's official Xbox Live status page.
 This lets you know the server status of the various elements of the service, such as login, the store, music and video streaming, and the most important of all: online gaming.

-If the official status page doesn't have the information you need, or you can see that a service is down but want to find out more, the next port of call is the Xbox Support Twitter account.
+The issue with the status page is that it doesn't give you the in-depth info that you want when investigating Xbox Live issues, which is where the official Xbox Support Twitter account comes into play.
 This is regularly updated with service news and information on scheduled maintenance, and will frequently respond directly to questions or problems with Xbox Live, even helping you re-connect if you're struggling.

 If you're having problems connecting to Xbox Live but Microsoft isn't reporting any server issues, you might want to turn to other users to find out if anyone else has the same issue.